 Disney policy says that you can’t open carry lightsabers.
 We don’t want any impromptu battles between the Rebels and the First Order, or anything.
 So what do you do??
 When you purchase your lightsaber you will receive a plastic bag to carry it in.

 Take our word for it… Buy the lightsaber carrying case!
-You already spent $250 on a lightsaber, you want to make sure it’s protected!
+You already spent $274.99 for a lightsaber or $249.99 for Disneyland, you want to make sure it’s protected!
 Also, can we just talk about these cases for a second?

 There are 2 options, one is black with a white logo for Savi’s and the other is olive drab green with black Aruebesh.
 The outside of the case is canvas with a strap for carrying.
 We prefer the green case because it looks more authentic and used in a good way.
 The inside of the case is hard plastic to protect the lightsaber against drops and smacks, (seriously you forget about them and when you turn too quickly you might knock things over!).